staceyjf/foliageanalyst/README.md

 ## About the Web App

-Welcome to Leaf Guardian – the go-to platform for plant enthusiasts seeking a seamless solution to monitor and nurture their leafy companions.
-W
+Welcome to your Leaf Guardian 'Foliage Analyst' – the go-to platform for plant enthusiasts seeking a seamless solution to monitor and nurture their leafy companions.

-e recognize that caring for indoor foliage is an art, and we're here to make it both enjoyable and effortless for you.
+We recognize that caring for indoor foliage is an art, and we're here to make it both enjoyable and effortless for you.
 Our user-friendly web app empowers you to effortlessly record and track the well-being of your household plants, ensuring they receive the attention they deserve.
-Whether it's watering, feeding, or simply basking in the sunlight, Leaf Guardian is your trusted companion, offering a holistic approach to plant care.
+Whether it's watering, feeding, or simply basking in the sunlight, Foliage Analyst is your trusted companion, offering a holistic approach to plant care.

 Join our community today and let us help you cultivate a thriving and vibrant indoor garden.